 - Advanced photography, video production & creation of public service announcements

 - Community presentations and group facilitation skill training

-LOVE Youth Leaders educate their peers, professionals, and concerned community members about violence and violence-prevention.
-Youth Leaders use their presentation and group facilitation skills, as well as educational tools they have created, to examine the impact of violence and share violence-prevention strategies.
-Each year Leaders educate more than 40,000 youth and community members.
+LOVE Youth Leaders work in priority schools and neighbourhoods throughout Toronto.
+They educate their peers, professionals, and concerned community members about the causes, consequences and solutions to violence.
+Youth Leaders use their presentation skills and group facilitation abilities, as well as educational tools that they have created, to examine the impact of violence and share reality based strategies for prevention.

 To complement Leadership Training, each year, a 5-day intensive Leadership Training Camp is held, joining Youth Leaders from across the country to further enhance their leadership skills which they can then take back to their schools, neighbourhoods and communities.

 In 2018, LOVE celebrates its’ 25th Anniversary with LOVE Across Canada funded by the Government of Canada.
 Youth have the opportunity to lead experiential learning workshops representing the communities, geographies, cultures and languages of each of the four regions where LOVE delivers programming.
 LOVE Across Canada acknowledges the many different lived experiences of youth, the challenges they face, and ways that more young people can be engaged to have a greater voice in shaping the future of Canada.

 Youth are given the space to work together and build their own workshops surrounding creativity and identity, while also developing broad strategic alliances to create a sustainable and inclusive Canada.
 LOVE youth participate in workshops and discussion to better understand the legacy of colonialism and find ways to work together to support our diverse communities with a message of solidarity across Canada.